zwave-js/zwave-js-ui/docs/usage/network_graph.md

 ## Nodes Healthcheck

-In order to use this feature you need to open **Network Graph** tab, apply some filters in case you have big graph to only see required nodes and then click on `Reload Graph`.
-At this point you can see your nodes and how them are connected to the controller.
+In order to use this feature you need to open **Network Graph** tab.
+If you have a large network, you might want to apply some filters to only see the relevant nodes.
+Then click on `Reload Graph`.
+At this point you can see your nodes and how they are connected to the controller.

 ![Load Graph](../_images/load_graph.gif)